Yuan Cao

-Yuan Cao (曹原) is a Chinese physicist.
+Yuan Cao (曹原) is a Chinese electrical engineer and physicist.
 His research is focused on the properties of two-dimensional materials.
 He discovered that a stack of two sheets of graphene, cooled to 1.7 K, could act as a superconductor or as an insulator when exposed to an electric field.
-In 2018, Nature chose him as one of 10 people who mattered that year in science, calling him a "graphene wrangler".
+In 2018, Nature chose him as one of 10 people who mattered that year in science, calling him a "graphene wrangler."

-Cao was born in Chengdu in 1996, and he attended Shenzhen Yaohua Experimental School starting in 2007.
-In 2010 he got into the Special Class for the Gifted Young at the University of Science and Technology of China.
-In 2014 he started graduate school at Massachusetts Institute of Technology, and he obtained his doctorate in 2020.
-He did research in Pablo Jarillo-Herrero's group studying graphene.
-After graduating, he has conducted postdoctoral research at MIT.
+Early life and education

+Cao was born in Chengdu, Sichuan, China, in 1996.
+He attended Shenzhen Yaohua Experimental School from 2007 to 2010.

+Cao was admitted to and started his undergraduate education at the Special Class for the Gifted Young of the University of Science and Technology of China in 2010.
+He traveled to the United States and studied at the University of Michigan as an undergraduate exchange student from 2012 to 2013.
+In 2014, Cao graduated from the University of Science and Technology of China, receiving a Bachelor of Science with a major in physics.
+He went to the Massachusetts Institute of Technology in 2014 and received a Doctor of Philosophy in electrical engineering in 2020.

+Career

+After graduation in 2020, he began his postdoctoral research in Pablo Jarillo-Herrero's group studying graphene.